 Plant Literacy: Common Landscape Plants to Know and Love

-All Rhododendron species, including Indica hybrid Azaleas, perform well in bright shade.
+All Rhododendron species, including hybrid Azaleas, perform well in bright shade.
 Although poisonous, deer often graze them.

 Plant Literacy